By Sandra Gordon

 It’s one thing to monitor teens when they’re in high school and living under your roof.
 You might, for example, have them text “home” when they get home after you’ve gone to bed.
 It’s quite another to continue monitoring after they’ve flown the nest, says Brown.

-To ease the transition to independence, start giving your teen more autonomy and responsibility in middle and high school.
+To ease the transition to college independence, start giving your teen more autonomy and responsibility in middle and high school.
 That way, they will be more capable and feel more confident when they head off to college, and you’ll worry less.

 Giving teens more independence and responsibilities at home will help to build your trust when your teen does leave home.
 Plus, your teen will have more confidence and ability to live independently.